deepuonthemove/lesson-first-1/SETUP.md

 1. **Lesson Generation**: When you submit a lesson outline, the system:
    - Creates a new lesson record with "generating" status
    - Starts a background process to generate lesson content
+   - **NEW:** If "Reading and Visual" is selected, generates AI images in parallel
    - Updates the status to "generated" when complete

+2. **Image Generation** (for visual learners):
+   - Select "Reading and Visual" learning style
+   - Choose number of images (1 or 2)
+   - Images are automatically generated from lesson key concepts
+   - Stored in Supabase Storage for fast delivery
+   - Displayed inline with lesson content

-2. **Real-time Updates**: The main page polls for updates every 2 seconds to show when lessons are ready
+3. **Real-time Updates**: The main page polls for updates every 2 seconds to show when lessons are ready

-3. **Lesson Viewing**: Click "View Lesson" on any generated lesson to see the full content
+4. **Lesson Viewing**: Click "View Lesson" on any generated lesson to see the full content with images

 ## Technical Details